-Spring is here again, and Stein reminds residents that inspecting for emerald ash borer (EAB) is important for residents of Pennsylvania and Delaware if you have ash or fringetrees in your yard.
-A professional knows just what to look for, but homeowners should proactively inspect trees throughout the year for signs of illness or infestation.
+Spring is here again, and Stein reminds residents that inspecting for emerald ash borer (EAB) is essential for Pennsylvania and Delaware residents, especially if you have ash or fringe trees in your yard.
+A professional knows just what to look for, but homeowners should proactively inspect their trees for signs of illness or infestation throughout the year.

 Unsure what to look for?
-Well the signs of EAB could vary from season to season based on the emerald ash borer lifecycle, though once damage has occurred, you should be able to see the evidence.
+Well, the signs of emerald ash borer infestations could vary from season to season based on the emerald ash borer lifecycle.
+However, once the damage has occurred, you should be able to see the evidence.
 The emerald ash borer has three distinct life cycle phases.
-Stein Tree offers a look at the three seasonal phases.
+Stein Tree offers a look at the three seasonal stages.

 Emerald Ash Borer Life Phases

-Adults emerge from winter slumber in the spring about ½ an inch long.
-Their exit leaves D shaped holes in the bark of the tree.
-The adult beetles begin consuming the canopy leaves, which could begin to show signs of thinning.
+Adults emerge from winter slumber in the spring, about ½ an inch long.
+Their exit leaves D-shaped holes in the bark of the tree.
+The adult beetles begin consuming the canopy leaves, which could start to show signs of thinning.

-During warm summer months, the emerald ash borer mates and lays eggs between the layers of outer bark and in crevices of the tree.
-The eggs hatch within about two weeks and the larvae begin tunneling through the bark to feed on the phloem, the tissue that conducts nutrients to all parts of the tree.
+During warm summer months, the emerald ash borer mates and lays eggs between the layers of the outer bark and the infested tree’s crevices.
+The eggs hatch within about two weeks, and the larvae begin tunneling through the bark.
+As the larvae tunnel throughout the tree, they feed on the phloem, the tissue that conducts nutrients to all parts of the tree.

-Fully grown larvae spend the winter wrapped in a pupation cell, before emerging as adults in spring.
+Fully grown larvae spend the winter wrapped in a pupation cell before emerging as adults in spring.
 Younger larvae spend the winter months feeding in galleries within the tree.
-The galleries are one of the most destructive aspects of the emerald ash borer’s impact, and eventually lead to the tree’s death due to lack of ability to circulate nutrients and water.
+The galleries are among the most destructive aspects of the emerald ash borer’s impact and eventually lead to the tree’s death due to lack of ability to circulate nutrients and water.

-The emerald ash borer has been devastating to the nation’s ash tree population.
-In order to protect our trees; we need to be aware of the signs, do regular inspections for infestation and general tree health, and take corrective measures when necessary.
+The emerald ash borer has been devastating to the United States’ ash tree population as an invasive species.
+In order to protect our trees, we need to be aware of the signs of infestation, do regular inspections for infestation and general tree health, and take corrective measures when necessary.
 Certified arborists like those at Stein Tree Service are trained to know the signs, and we are certified to treat emerald ash borer.